Zhihua-Zhong/ML-Prediction-Model/README.txt

 C) execute a Linux command "java -jar java-web-1.0-SNAPSHOT.jar" to deploy the website.
 D) Access the website with a browser at this URL: (Linux service IP):8111/pages/Home.html
 ------------------------------------------------------------------------------------------------------------------

+If you meet any problem, please do not hesitate to contact me for further help through the following contact information
+E-mail: zhong.z.af@m.titech.ac.jp